-Germany, Austria and Switzerland are all on Lake Constance, which consists of three bodies of water: Überlinger See, the Lower Lake and the Upper Lake give Lake Constance its distinct shape.
-Anyone who has visited Lake Constance will want to come back.
-The figures alone for this, the third biggest lake, are impressive:
+Germany, Austria and Switzerland border Lake Constance, which consists of three bodies of water: Lake Überlingen, Lower Lake and the Upper Lake are the cause of its distinctive shape.
+Anyone who has visited Lake Constance once will want to come back again and again.
+The figures for the third largest lake alone are impressive:

-a water surface of 536 km² and a circumference of 273 km make it the third biggest lake in Central Europe.
-It is 63 km in length and 14 km wide.
-The opposite bank often disappears into the horizon.
-Its deepest place is over 251 m.
-An impressive figure to consider when you're in one of the white ferry boats crossing the lake.
+With a water surface of 536 km² and a circumference of 273 km, it is the third largest lake in Central Europe.
+At 63 km long and 14 km wide, the opposite shore often disappears behind the horizon.
+The deepest point measures over 251 m.
+An impressive figure if you are just sailing over the waves of the lake on one of the white excursion boats.

-Lake Constance has another highlight: The Alpenrhein flows into the lake from Austria, and leaves the lake at Constance in the form of the river Rhine.
-There are three large islands on Lake Constance: the vegetable and monastery island, Reichenau, the island town of Lindau and the flower island of Mainau are three of the very special sights on Lake Constance.
+Lake Constance holds another phenomenon in store: The Alpine Rhine flows into the lake in Austria to leave it again as the Rhine near Constance.
+Three large islands lie in Lake Constance: the vegetable and monastery island of Reichenau, the island city of Lindau and the flower island of Mainau are among the very special sights on Lake Constance.

 The Lake Constance Cycle Path